TomMaullin/BLMM/README.md

 # BLMM-py
-This repository contains the code for Big Linear Models for Neuroimaging cluster and local usage.
+This repository contains the code for Big Linear Mixed Models for Neuroimaging cluster and local usage.

 ## Requirements
 To use the BLMM-py code, `fsl 5.0.10` or greater must be installed and `fslpython` must be configured correctly.
 Alternatively the following python packages must be installed: